chrises5/TradeLog/README.md

 # TradeLog
 TradeLog for Shadowlands

-Remove "-master" from the folder name.
+Remove "-master" from the folder name or download the [prepared folder](https://github.com/chrises5/TradeLog/raw/master/TradeLog.rar).